dagster-io/dagster/docs/sections/deploying/instance.rst

 When you configure an instance, you can select the the implementation of its constituent components.

-Each of these components makes use of common plugin machinery, the :py:class:`~dagster.core.serdes.ConfigurableClass`.
+Each of these components makes use of common plugin machinery, the :py:class:`~dagster.serdes.ConfigurableClass`.
 This lets you specify what class to instantiate for each of the instance's components (the ``module`` and ``class`` fields), as well as what values to instantiate them with (the ``config`` field).
 Users can write their own classes to implement any of this functionality and use the ``dagster.yaml`` file to tell Dagit to use the custom classes.